- FoodSearcher Tool

 The United States exports about one-third of its white corn production.
 Exports grew substantially during the 1990s.
 Almost no white corn was exported in 1990, but about 40 million bushels (out of 100 million bushels of domestic production) were exported in 1999.
 However, exports declined to about 35 million bushels in 2010.

 Mexico grows more white corn than yellow corn because of the country’s focus on food rather than feed production.
 Nonetheless, Mexico’s production usually does not meet domestic demand.
 Hence, Mexico has historically been the largest U.S. white corn export market.
 In 2009, Mexico represented 54% of the U.S. export market.
 Mexico imported 19 million bushels of white corn followed by Columbia (4.3 million bushels), Honduras (3 million bushels), Costa Rica (2.3 million bushels) and Japan (1.9 million bushels).
 In recent years exports of white corn to Mexico have increased in line with the increase in population in Mexico, while corn exports in general have increased much more rapidly, due to a more rapid increase in demand for corn for animal feed.

 - Corn, Economic Research Service (ERS), USDA.

-Value-Enhanced Grains 2005/2006 Report, U.S. Grains Council, 2006.
+- Value-Enhanced Grains 2005/2006 Report, 2006, U.S. Grains Council.

 - The Growing Corn Economies of Mexico and the United States, 2019, Economic Research Service, USDA.